Backbase/backbase-openapi-tools/README.md

 # Release Notes
 BOAT is still under development and subject to change.
+## 0.17.2
+* Boat Angular generator
+  * Remove leading comment from typescript files so that there are fewer differences between files when regenerating with a new spec version (info moved to README)
+  * Remove licence field from package.json
 ## 0.17.1
 * Boat Angular generator
   * Added artifact information to generated package.json